OxygenFramework/Oxygen.jl/README.md

 ```

 ``serveparallel(queuesize=1024)`` Starts the webserver in streaming mode and spawns n - 1 worker
-threads to handle individual requests and executes asynchronously within each thread.
-The ``queuesize`` parameter sets how many requests can be scheduled within the channel
+threads.
+The ``queuesize`` parameter sets how many requests can be scheduled within the queue (a julia Channel)
-before they start getting dropped
+before they start getting dropped.
+Each worker thread pops requests off the queue and handles them asynchronously within each thread.

 ```julia
 using Oxygen